 - Booking and accommodation

-Each room can accommodate between one (1) and four (4) guests, depending on the room configuration.
+Each room can accommodate between one (1) and four (4) guests, with the exception of Pacific Adventure and Pacific Explorer which can accommodate up to five (5) guests, depending on the room configuration.
 Each room booked will be assigned a unique booking reference.

 A single traveller supplement applies to guests occupying a room alone.
 This will be outlined to You before You book with Your Travel Agent, online or through our Customer Service & Sales team.